greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/first-order_1_1.md

 ---

-title: "Sales Play: GitOps for First Order"
+title: 'Sales Play: GitOps for First Order'
-description: "This page has all the information for the FO GitOps sales play."
+description: This page has all the information for the FO GitOps sales play.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/first-order_1_1/
+linkTitle: 'Sales Play: GitOps for First Order'
+type: docs
 ---

 ### **GitOps Sales Play for FO AEs**